BogdanSch/RoShop/wp-content/plugins/woo-product-filter/readme.txt

 == Installation ==

 a) VIA FTP
-A download zip archive with WooCommerce Product Filter by WooBeWoo plugin Extract files
+A download zip archive with WooCommerce Product Filter by WBW plugin Extract files
 Copy the folder with the plugin
 Open via FTP folder \wp-content\plugins\
 Paste plugin folder into here
-Go to admin panel => Plugins => WooCommerce Product Filter by WooBeWoo press activate
+Go to admin panel => Plugins => WooCommerce Product Filter by WBW press activate

 B) DIRECT UPLOAD VIA ADMIN AREA
 A download zip archive with plugin